GICF-E/Nightmare/README.md

    - Press `[F]` to pick up/interact with objects
    - Press `[T]` to drop objects

-**Note: The weapon inventory is limited to 3, meaning if you already have 3 weapons, you will not be able to pick up a new one.**
+***Note: The weapon inventory is limited to 3, meaning if you already have 3 weapons, you will not be able to pick up a new one.**

 ### Health Regeneration
 In the FPS-Demo, the only way to regenerate health currently is by consuming food.
 If you want to regenerate health through food, you need to pick up the food (for the method, please refer to `/Operation Mode - Object Dropping and Picking Up/`).
 The character will automatically consume the food after you pick it up.
 During the consumption of the food, you will hear sound cues, and the health will continuously increase.
 Currently, the FPS-Demo supports a variety of foods, each with different amounts of health regeneration and chewing times.

+***Note: Note: Only one food item can be consumed at a time.**

 ### Attacking Enemies
 In FPS-Demo, you can attack enemies with weapons and interactive objects in the scene.
 The judgment for causing damage to enemies with firearms uses Raycast based on physics.
 Different models and types of firearms cause different damage to enemies.
 Similarly, most interactive objects in the scene, such as oil drums and gas cylinders, can also damage enemies.
 Bullets or melee can cause them to explode.
 Different types of objects cause different damage and have different damage ranges to enemies.
-For interactive objects in the scene, see `/Scene - Interactive Objects/`.
+For interactive objects in the scene, see `/Scene Implementation - Interactive Objects/`.

+### Viewing Notes
+In the FPS-Demo scene, there are many notes scattered around, left by ~~predecessors~~, which might guide you when you're lost or help you piece together a story from the past.
+To view a note, you need to approach and pick it up (see `/Operation Mode - Object Discarding and Picking Up/` for details).
+After picking up a note, an interface for viewing the note's content will automatically pop up.
+In this interface, the mouse will be automatically released, allowing you to view the content by dragging or scrolling the mouse wheel.
+To close the interface, you can click the `X` button at the top right corner of the screen or press the corresponding key on the keyboard:
+   - Press `[F]` to view the note
+   - Press `Return/Enter` to close the viewing interface

+***Note: You cannot control the character or weapons while viewing a note, but enemies can move normally.
+Therefore, ensure the environment is safe before viewing a note.**

 <h2 id="section3">Implementation of Firearms</h2>